Licensing and regulations for events and fundraising activities

 - people who all work on the same premises, or

+You should keep clear records of all money spent, all money received, and how many tickets each individual has taken to sell.
+This is so that all money and tickets can be accounted for and you don’t lose track of what you have sold.
 When your raffle is finished you will need to complete another form showing how much money you collected, and how much you spent on expenses and prizes.
 You must do this within three months of running your raffle.

 The main conditions for a small society lottery are: